Attempts to overturn the 2020 United States presidential election: Planning for Congress to overturn the election on January 6

 On December 21, Congressman Mo Brooks, who had been the first member of Congress to announce he would object to the January 6, 2021 certification of the Electoral College results, organized three White House meetings between Trump, Republican lawmakers, and others.
 Attendees included Trump, Vice President Pence, representatives Jody Hice (R-Ga.), Jim Jordan (R-Ohio), and Andy Biggs (R-Ariz.), representative-elect Marjorie Taylor Greene (R-Ga.), and members of the Trump legal team.
 The purpose of the meetings was to strategize about how Congress could overturn the election results on January 6.
-Brooks confirmed after one such meeting that it had been "a back-and-forth concerning the planning and strategy for January the 6th."
+Brooks confirmed after one such meeting that it had been "a back-and-forth concerning the planning and strategy for January the 6th.".

 Talking Points Memo reported in December 2022 that it had obtained the 2,319 text messages Meadows had provided to the January 6 committee, including 450 showing Meadows communicating with 34 Republican members of Congress about plans to overturn the election.

 Pressure on Pence

-In the runup toward election certification on January 6, attempts to uncover significant election fraud bore no fruit and related legal challenges were rejected by the courts.
+In the run-up to election certification on January 6, attempts to uncover significant election fraud bore no fruit and related legal challenges were rejected by the courts.
 Hence, those seeking to overturn the election focused attention increasingly on then-vice-president Mike Pence.
 The Twelfth Amendment to the United States Constitution requires the President of the Senate, which was Pence for the January 6 certification of the presidential election, to supervise the counting of electoral ballots at a joint session of the Congress.
 The Trump team developed multiple theories about how the Vice President might act on January 6 to aid the overturning of election results; and repeatedly encouraged him to act accordingly.